 Can I go to Thassos this summer?
-Here we answer important questions so you can make the right decision.
+Here we answer important questions so you can plan wisely.

 As lockdown restrictions end and life slowly returns to some form of normalcy around Europe and the world, you might be wondering if you'll be able to spend your holiday on Thassos this summer.
 You might be asking yourself if you'll be allowed to travel to Greece and what will be required, if anything?
 Once you get to Greece, what can you expect?
 Here we answer these questions and more...